-Today we’ll be wrapping up our 4-part series on slatwall displays.
+Today we’ll be wrapping up our 4-part series on slatwall display systems.
 Our focus throughout the series has been to discuss ways in which your slatwall display can be made more attractive and more effective as a merchandising vehicle.
 If you did not have a chance to catch the other blogs in this series, you can review Part I here, Part II here, and Part III here.
 These earlier posts are filled with slatwall display examples that we hope will inspire you.

-We start today’s blog with a complete wall merchandising system that we designed for Top of the World’s headwear program.
+We start today’s blog about slatwall retail display systems with a complete wall merchandising system that we designed for Top of the World’s headwear program.
 Our objective was to develop a slatwall-based heavily branded, space-efficient headwear section for retailers who were interested in developing a high-volume headwear program.
 We created individual wire cap pockets with rear slatwall brackets and an oval screen-printed front branding plate.
 Each cap pocket was designed to hold 8-10 pockets so the cap wall shown below had a holding capacity of 70 SKUs and a total of 700 caps.
 We designed a 3-part digitally printed PVC flag sign system to promote the Top of the World brand and create a visual boundary for the merchandising presentation.
 We also included a 3-part curved header system with center brand graphics flanked by lifestyle images.
 All the design elements worked in concert to create an impressive and inviting headwear showcase.

 Our second example is a slatwall glove display we designed for Hestra.
 While it’s not technically a statwall display, we wanted to include it since it would have been easy to use slatwall on the back panel.
 Instead, we used a slotted MDF panel which was designed for fixed hook locations.
 This display featured a structural metal base on casters with wood laminated MDF panels, matching side panels with cut-outs and vinyl graphics, and a CNC-cut “mountain” header with a screen-printed logo.
 The display held 3 rows of gloves on each side and accomplished its objective of communicating the rich heritage and quality construction of Hestra’s gloves.